Skip to main content

 Useful Websites

-All Party Parliamentary Group on Global Health has produced this report.
-It shows that the UK plays a leading role in each sector: its global contribution being second only to the US, which it surpasses in some areas.
+This Parliamentary Group has produced a report which shows that the UK plays a leading role in each sector.
+Its global contribution is second only to the US, althouigh it surpasses the US in some areas.

 Cambridge Global Health Partnerships works with hospitals, governments and health organisations in countries across Africa, Asia and Latin America to provide specialist expertise, support shared learning and encourage sustainable change.